Skip to main content

 • Prevent soil buildup around wood – maintain air gap

 Capillary action can draw moisture upward through timber, causing rot well above ground level.
 This is why posts rot at ground level even when the rest of the post remains dry.
-You'll often see a fence post that's solid at the top and bottom but completely eaten away right where it meets the soil line.
-This is known as the "neck" zone, and it's usually the first place to check for trouble.
+This "neck" zone is usually the first place to check for trouble.

 Water-Shedding Design Principles